 Collegiate/Wesley has many special activities that take place during Advent, from special studies and concerts to Christmas eve worship and special giving opportunities.
 This year, since Christmas eve falls on a Sunday, we’re going to mix things up just a bit.
 We have made an adjustment in the calendar in order to fully experience the four Sundays in Advent while also giving a full day to the celebration of Christmas Eve.

-Click on each section to see the details of our Advent and Christmas schedule and activities, or click here to download a PDF version of our Advent brochure.
+Click on each section below to see the details of our Advent and Christmas schedule and activities, or click here to download a PDF version of our Advent brochure.

 Sundays thru Dec.
 17 – 8:30 & 11:00 AM